argoproj-labs/argocd-vault-plugin/README.md

 This will pull the values from Vault, replace the placeholders and then apply the yamls to whatever kubernetes cluster you are connected to.

-### ArgoCD
+### Argo CD
-Before using the plugin in ArgoCD you must follow the [steps](#installing-in-argocd) to install the plugin to your ArgoCD instance.
+Before using the plugin in Argo CD you must follow the [steps](#installing-in-argocd) to install the plugin to your Argo CD instance.
 Once the plugin is installed, you can use it 3 ways.

 1. Select your plugin via the UI by selecting `New App` and then changing `Directory` at the bottom of the form to be `argocd-vault-plugin`.

-2. Apply a ArgoCD Application yaml that has `argocd-vault-plugin` as the plugin.
+2. Apply a Argo CD Application yaml that has `argocd-vault-plugin` as the plugin.
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Application